 When it comes to accuracy, it’s not just about keeping the wrong person out.
 Companies also have to minimize “false rejects” that cause headaches for existing customers and agents.
 “Equal Error Rate” (EER) s is the point where the number of false accepts and false rejects is equal.
 Of course the goal is to make both of these error types extremely small, ideally not allowing any impostors through with only a negligible number of valid people getting rejected.

-Voice biometric authentication can be accomplished using text-dependent speaker recognition or text-independent voice verification.
+Voice authentication can be accomplished using text-dependent speaker recognition or text-independent voice recognition biometrics.

 Text dependent voice verification is where a person speaks a specific passphrase, usually consisting of two to three words, like “My voice is my passphrase.”
 Learn More